surveycto/timed-choice/README.md

 Besides the top field, each field should have a `disp` value of `0`.
 That way, the timer is not shown for each field.
 There is also no need to specify the `unit` parameter for non-top fields.

 All fields should have the same `duration` value.
 To make sure of this, it may be a good idea to store the duration in a field (such as a static value in a [*calculate* field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03zb.field-types-calculate.html)), and then use a field reference to that field as the `duration` value for each field in the field list.
 That way, it is easy to keep track of and change the duration of each field in the field list.

+For an example, see the group "fieldlist" in the sample form.

 ## More resources